m-col/gitja/DOCUMENTATION.md

 "file.html" and "commit.html".
 These have access to the *file scope* and *commit scope* respectively, and are parsed and output once per file or commit.

-The resulting folder structure found in the `outputDirectory` will look like this (if the only specified git repository is gitserve):
+The resulting folder structure found in `output` will look like this (if `repos` only contains gitserve):

-    outputDirectory/
+    output/
         i_can_have_any_name.html
         and_there_can_be_any_number.html
         non_html_is_fine.css